adfresca/sdk-ios/README.md

 ### AdFrescaViewDelegate

-With implementing AdFrescaViewDelegate in your code, you can check all the events on the SDK
+With implementing AdFrescaViewDelegate in your code, you can check all the events in the SDK.

 ```objective-c
 // ViewController.h